Anzoteh96/extended-number/README.md

 - The number a/b can still be an integer if b is relatively prime to n.
 - The fast exponentiation (a**b in python, a^b in LaTeX, pow(a, b) in C++) is possible without going over-memory.

-Status: It does seem like the answers are correct, but the fast exponentiation is not efficient enough if there are more than 20 digits.
+Status: It does seem like the answers are correct, but the fast exponentiation is not efficient enough if there are more than 20 digits (test10.in, with numbers about 30 digits, takes 18.475 seconds; test20.in, with numbers about 60 digits, takes 232.01 seconds).
 The bottleneck lies with multiplication of BigInt.